jekijo/portfolio/README.md

 engineers and data scientists to help work on the 311 Data project.
 More information about this org can be found [here](https://www.hackforla.org/projects/311-data).<br />
 ##### Key contributions:<br />
 - Worked with the tech lead to create a caching system that improved data loading times when rendering 311 requests on the site's map.
 - Collaborated with product and design members to develop, implement and refine new and existing features for the next launch of the product.
-Some of these features included loading animations during data retrieval, adding new endpoints to the front and backend, and implenting new website designs to prepare for the next launch of the product website.
+Some of these features included loading animations during data retrieval, adding new endpoints to the front and backend, and implementing new website designs to prepare for the next launch of the product website.
 - Utilized React, JavaScript, Python, FastAPI, Docker, and Github.

 ### Projects
 #### Neural Decoding of Movement (Ongoing)
-- Using an open sourse neurophysiology dataset that contains spike activity from neural population recordings, I trained a vanilla pytorch neural network to predict movements from the neural data.
+- Using an open source neurophysiology dataset that contains spike activity from neural population recordings, I trained a vanilla pytorch neural network to predict movements from the neural data.
-- The orignial neural network expressed unsatisfactory performance, running into the vanishing gradient problem.
+- The original neural network expressed unsatisfactory performance, running into the vanishing gradient problem.
 The next step for this project will be to use an LSTM to attempt to boost performance.
 - Future additions to this project will also include feature extraction of local field potential signals to decode movements.

 #### Steam Review Sentiment Analysis